chenguofan1999/service-computing/hw3/report.md

 **Function :**

 - Getting certain pages from a file or StdIn,
-- print it in Stdout or send it to your other device.
+- Print it on Stdout or send it to your other device.
 - A page could consist of fixed number(you choose) of lines or marked by '**/f**'

 ## Usage